pau-amaro-seoane/beamer-theme-weiming/README.md

 It strictly enforces `pdflatex` compilation to prevent OpenType/TrueType system font errors.

 > **Note for OpenBSD Users:** The default `make` utility on OpenBSD may not parse the provided `Makefile` correctly due to syntax differences.
 Please ensure you install and use GNU Make by running `gmake` instead of `make`.
+As an OpenBSD user, apologies...

 ### Usage